axeUUeng/FIPlump-RL/README.md

 ```
 - `--episodes`: number of single-round training episodes at the chosen hand size.
 - `--num-players`, `--hand-size`, `--agent-id`: configure the environment layout.
+- `--algo`: choose between `dqn` and `ppo`.
 - `--random-opponent-prob`: probability that any opponent seat is controlled by `RandomLegalPolicy` (otherwise a heuristic policy is used).
 - `--save-model`: optional path for persisting the PyTorch policy network.
 - `--eval-tournaments`: how many 10→1→10 schedules to play after training.
 - `--record-games`: if set, writes every evaluation round (including trick history) to the given JSON file so you can replay specific games later.
+- `--self-play-checkpoints`: list of saved agent weights that can be sampled as self-play opponents; useful for progressive training.
 - All status messages go through Loguru, and `train_dqn` shows a tqdm bar by default.

 ---